City Island, New York: A Small Fishing Village in the Bronx

 We then made our way off the path into traffic, crossing Martin Luther King Boulevard and cycling through the streets filled with dollar stores, fast food chains, and reggae blaring out of cars.

 This was the scene for several miles, until we headed into Pelham Park.
 Slowly the din of the city started to fade away as we made our way through the massive green space.
-Families were taking advantage of the great weather, grilling food and playing Frisbee.
+Families were taking advantage of the great weather, grilling food, and playing Frisbee.

-It wasn’t until we started crossing the bridge to City Island, that I had any idea what was in store.
+It wasn’t until we started crossing the bridge to City Island, that I had no idea what was in store.
 As we crossed the bay, all signs of New York disappeared.
 Suddenly I was transported to….
 Maine.
 Or what I imagined Maine to be like.

 As we biked down the main drag of City Island Avenue, I took in the old wooden houses, aging storefronts, antique stores, and galleries.
 I was utterly floored and yet totally thrilled at the same time.
 I couldn’t wait to see all the island had to offer.
 But first things first; we were starving.